1. Arrival at Villa Kentia, James Villas

 They also behaved beautifully for most of the time, we played boxes, a game my mum taught me, and dipped lovely rolls in soup.
 I ate beautiful ravilioi with pesto and pistachios.

 They came out and had a water fight in the street, but hey we survived!

 9. The Ggantija Temple, Gozo

 I love it when little hands touch something really old.
-There are so many megalithic temples on Malta, UNESCo sites, this one was 5600 years old, older than stonehenge.
-I find making that connections with the world’s ancient history profoundly moving.
+There are so many megalithic temples on Malta, it’s an amazing place for UNESCo sites, this one was 5600 years old, older than stonehenge.
 This graffiti on part of the temples, which were excavated in the early 1800s, goes back only as far as 1867, but even that seems incredible somehow – look at that font!